 Related Reading: Top 20 Best Castles in Germany to Visit

 There’s no doubt that Schloss Ludwigsburg is impressive, but lots of castles are impressive: Heidelberg Castle, Hohenzollern Castle, the diminutive (by castle standards) Lichtenstein Castle, Burghausen, the longest castle in Europe, and the Munich Residenz, to name a few.

-Unlike most other castle tours, you get a glimpse into the secret lives of the royals and servants who lived here.
-I found it absolutely fascinating.
+This tour is different in so many ways.
+For one the tour gives you a close up into the secret lives of the royals and servants that once lived here.
 Can you imagine what it was like for the servants?
 Surrounded by such opulence, yet having to dine in a windowless unheated room?
 It really puts into perspective what working conditions must have been like.

-The bedroom below may look like a rather lavish, but typical royal bedroom.
-That is until our guide takes us through the secret panel hiding the secret stairway to Duke Eberhard Ludwig’s mistress’ bedroom and the servant’s stairway.
-It’s all very mysterious and dramatic.
+One of my favourite parts of the tour is the bedroom below.
+It looks like a normal, albeit a rather lavish bedroom.
+Until the guide takes the group through a secret panel hiding the secret stairway to Duke Eberhard Ludwig’s mistress’ bedroom and the servant’s stairway.
+It’s all very dramatic and scandalous.